mauget/railroutes_web2/README.md

 for an command-invoked version of this application that displays in Google Earth.

 ## To Deploy Your Own Site

-You'll need to change two points in the `scripts/app.js` file.
+You'll need to change two values.

-1. The Google API key.
+1. The Google API key in the `index.html`file.
-2. The KML controller URL.
+2. The `APP.urlStem` value of your public deployed controller URL in the `scripts/app.js` file.

-Changing these two dependency values to integrate via a Mustache or Handlebars template would be a good TODO for us.
+Changing these two dependency values to integrate via a Mustache or Handlebars template would be a good TODO.

 + A route displays as a blue line -- Google Earth zooms to accommodate.
 + An example from an iPHone 4 follows.